ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 ### Pre-Establishment {#preestablishment}

 * Remote Endpoint: The Remote Endpoint represents the application's name for a peer that can participate in a transport connection.
-For example, a DNS name for the peer.
+For example, the combination of a DNS name for the peer and a service name/port.

 * Local Endpoint: The Local Endpoint represents the application's name for itself that it wants to use for transport connections.
 For example, a local interface name or address.